 What are the issues?

-- Demand for endoscopy services is set to double over the next five years.
-Yet there is a serious lack of capacity within endoscopy units to meet this demand.
-This is having an impact on waiting times.
-Many people across the UK are waiting too long between being referred and having their test.
-Without adequate capacity to meet this demand, patients will be kept waiting for crucial diagnostic tests.
+- People waiting too long for crucial bowel cancer tests: Most people are diagnosed with bowel cancer after speaking to their GP about symptom and demand for bowel cancer tests have been increasing dramatically.
+However, there is a serious lack of capacity to meet the demand.
+This is causing delays, with many people waiting too long between being referred and having their test.
+Without more staff to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.